i2a2/irioCoreCpp/README.md

 # Generating packages manually
 > **_NOTE_**<br>
 >
-> Package generation will only generate RPM for RHEL distributions.
-In other distributions it is necessary to install tools for managing rpm (in Debian it is usually the package _'rpm'_).
+> Package generation will only generate rpm for RHEL distributions.
+In other distributions it is necessary to install tools for managing rpm (in Debian it is usually the package `rpm`).

 > **_NOTE_**<br>
 >